Technickel-Dev/baseline-mcp/baseline-mcp-video-script.md

 **Visuals:**
 > {
 > **Scene Description:** A beautiful, highly detailed, photorealistic shot in a 16:9 aspect ratio.
-Technickel is back on the digital ranch from the intro, with cinematic sunset lighting.
-He's now riding a magnificent robotic horse made of chrome and glowing light pipes.
+A magnificent robotic horse, made of chrome and glowing light pipes, stands alone on the digital ranch at sunset.
+The lighting is cinematic.
-> **Action:** He rides slowly towards a binary sunset.
-As he gets smaller, the sun dips below the horizon, and the entire screen quickly fades to black.
+> **Action:** The robotic horse turns and gallops gracefully towards the binary sunset.
+As it gets smaller, the sun dips below the horizon, and the entire screen quickly fades to black.
 > **Audio - Music:** The main theme swells to a heroic, optimistic crescendo, then fades out with the screen.
 > }